Edward Carson: Cabinet member

 Early in 1918, the government decided to extend conscription to Ireland, and that Ireland would have to be given home rule in order to make it acceptable.
 Carson disagreed in principle and again resigned on 21 January.
-He gave up his seat at the University of Dublin in the 1918 general election and was instead elected for Belfast Duncairn.
+He gave up his seat in Dublin University in the 1918 general election and was instead elected for Belfast Duncairn.

 He continued to lead the Unionists, but when the Government of Ireland Act 1920 was introduced, advised his party to work for the exemption of six Ulster counties from Home Rule as the best compromise (a compromise he had previously rejected).
-This proposal passed and as a result the Parliament of Northern Ireland was established.
+This proposal passed and as a result, the Parliament of Northern Ireland was established.

-In January 1921 he met in London over three days with Father O'Flanagan and Lord Justice Sir James O'Connor to try to find a mutual agreement that would end the Anglo-Irish war, but without result.
+In January 1921, he met in London over three days with Father O'Flanagan and Lord Justice Sir James O'Connor to try to find a mutual agreement that would end the Anglo-Irish war, but without result.

-After the partition of Ireland, Carson repeatedly warned Ulster Unionist leaders not to alienate northern Catholics, as he foresaw this would make Northern Ireland unstable.
-In 1921 he stated: "We used to say that we could not trust an Irish parliament in Dublin to do justice to the Protestant minority.
+After the partition of Ireland, Carson repeatedly warned Ulster Unionist leaders not to alienate northern Catholics, as he foresaw this would make Northern Ireland unstable (see The Troubles in Ulster (1920–1922)).
+In 1921, he stated: "We used to say that we could not trust an Irish parliament in Dublin to do justice to the Protestant minority.
 Let us take care that that reproach can no longer be made against your parliament, and from the outset let them see that the Catholic minority have nothing to fear from a Protestant majority."
 In old age, while at London's Carlton Club, he confided to the Anglo-Irish (and Catholic) historian Sir Charles Petrie his disillusionment with Belfast politics: "I fought to keep Ulster part of the United Kingdom, but Stormont is turning her into a second-class Dominion."

-Carson did not see himself as an Ulsterman and, unlike many northern unionists it is thought he had an emotional connection with Ireland as a single entity.
+Carson did not see himself as an Ulsterman and, unlike many northern unionists, it is thought he had an emotional connection with Ireland as a single entity.